-It was no accident that Jones’ life was presented to me right at the time I was preparing to mediate on our theme for next month: strength for a new season.
-While reflecting on Loïs Mailou Jones’ words and her art, I was reminded of where my strength resides, and why I am so proud to walk in and expand the paths our foremothers paved.
+It was no accident that Jones’ life was presented to me right at the time I was preparing to meditate on our theme for next month: strength for a new season.
+While reflecting on Loïs Mailou Jones’ words and her art, I was reminded of where my strength resides and why I am so proud to walk in and expand the paths our foremothers paved.

 Our strength is in creating.

 “The wonderful thing about being an artist is that there is no end to creative expression.
 Painting is my life; my life is painting.” —Loïs Mailou Jones

 We are creators.
 We are alchemists.
 We take the tragedies of life and transform them into healing, beauty, and art.

 We see the truth behind others’ eyes, and we respond to it with love, compassion, and understanding.
 We lift as we climb.

 We look at ourselves objectively and lovingly, seeing the women who came before us and those that will come after us.

 Our strength is in the Divine.

 We honor our Creator, heal with Divine grace, and move mountains with an unbreakable faith.